 #4 Reduce Costs on Custom Development and App Support

-If your company requires custom objects, custom apps than Salesforce Lightning is a good idea.
+If your company requires custom objects, custom apps then Salesforce Lightning is a good idea.

 First, Salesforce improved customization options that can be done without a Salesforce developer.